 The story has unexpected surprises.
 According to the director Elizabeth D’Costa, “It doesn’t always have to go the way you planned or expected.
 In real life, unexpected things happen and as a documentary filmmaker you follow the characters and let people decide.
 You have to be open to changes in life.”

 One of the struggles the director faced was capturing the numerous things happening in the girls’ lives at the same time.
-It was challenging for Elizabeth and Lalita to decide what to keep in the film and what to edit out.
+It was challenging for D’Costa and Krishna to decide what to keep in the film and what to edit out.
 Another challenge was the girls’ young ages.
 As a result, sometimes the girls struggled to make a clear choice.
-Low light in the slum was another difficulty faced by Elizabeth.
+Low light in the slum was another difficulty D’Costa faced.
 Finally, there was the weather.
 Sometimes they didn’t get the waves required for surfing, even though they were prepared and ready with the right lenses and the drones.

-As a result of all these difficulties, the film took three years instead of the one year that Lalita planned.
-She says, “It took so much patience and persistence to complete the film.”
+As a result of all these difficulties, the film took three years instead of the one year that Krishna had planned.
+She said, “It took so much patience and persistence to complete the film.”